zechmeister/fit-connect-adapter/README.md

 ```

 You'll also need to run spring with the `local` (profile)[https://www.baeldung.com/spring-profiles#5-environment-variable] (how to do that depends on your dev setup).

+### Replace dummy config

+The checked in dummy configuration gets you started.
+However if you want to use fit-connect properly, you need to register at the (fitko self service portal)[https://portal.auth-testing.fit-connect.fitko.dev/login] and create:

+- a sender client (client for `Onlinedienst`),
+- a subscriber client (client for `Verwaltungssystem`, you can use (this tool)[https://git.fitko.de/fit-connect/fit-connect-tools/-/tree/main?ref_type=heads#skript-createselfsignedjwkspy] to create the keys),
+- a destination (`Zustellpunkt`).

+Use these to replace the ids and secrets in your `application-local.yaml`.

 ## Generate sources for EGVP SOAP service